Johan Schot

 Johannes Willem "Johan" Schot (born 4 February 1961) is a Dutch historian working in the field of science and technology policy.
 A historian of technology and an expert in sustainability transitions, Johan Schot is Professor of Global Comparative History at the Centre for Global Challenges, Utrecht University.
 He is the Academic Director of the Transformative Innovation Policy Consortium (TIPC) and former Director of the Science Policy Research Unit (SPRU) at the University of Sussex.
 He was elected to the Royal Netherlands Academy of Arts and Sciences (KNAW) in 2009.
+He is the Principal Investigator of the Deep Transitions Lab.

 Biography

 After his studies at Erasmus University Rotterdam, Schot became a consultant in 1985 at the TNO Centre for Technology and Policy Studies.
-He completed his Phd at the University of Twente in 1991 on the 'Societal Shaping of Technical Change: Constructive Technology Assessment as a form of Luddism and then he served as an Assistant Professor, then Associate Professor at Twente until 1999.
+He completed his Phd at the University of Twente in 1991 on the 'Societal Shaping of Technical Change: Constructive Technology Assessment as a form of Luddism and then he served as an assistant professor, then associate professor at Twente until 1999.
 He was made part-time Professor in the Social History of Technology at the Eindhoven University of Technology in 1998 and subsequently at Twente in 1999.
 In 2002 the Netherlands Organisation for Scientific Research awarded him a research grant under the Innovational Research Incentives scheme for talented scholars (highest category) to establish his own research program.
 In 2003 he was appointed full-time Professor in the History of Technology/Transitions Studies at the Eindhoven University of Technology.
 From September 2010 until July 2011 he worked as a fellow at the Netherlands Institute for Advanced Studies in the Humanities and Social Sciences in Wassenaar, writing and editing a six-volume book series.
 The book series entitled Making Europe: Technology and Transformation 1850-2000, was published by Palgrave Macmillan in 2013.
 In January 2014, Johan Schot was appointed Director of the Science Policy Research Unit at the University of Sussex.
 A year later he won the 2015 Leonardo da Vinci Medal of the Society for the History of Technology for his outstanding contribution to the history of technology.
 In January 2019, Johan Schot returned to the Netherlands to start his new role as Professor in Global Comparative History at the Centre for Global Challenges at Utrecht University.
+Since October 2023, he is the Principal Investigator of the Deep Transitions Lab.